kcyy127/Flixter/README.md

 ### Notes
 - Viewing the placeholder image
-- Implementing heterogenous recycler views
+- Implementing heterogenous recycler views (movies with an average rating of 8 or higher were considered "popular")

 ### Open-source libraries used